 On this Great Wall overnighter you’ll hike a picturesque stretch of the wild Great Wall, and camp at a nice quiet spot on the Great Wall, deep in the hills of Yanqing District.

-We’ll organise delivery of tents and sleeping bags direct to our campsite; you’ll just need to carry your clothes, water, and food and snacks.
+We’ll organise delivery of our tents and sleeping bags direct to our campsite; you’ll just need to carry your clothes, water, and food and snacks.

 Maximum group size of 14 hikers; book early to make sure you get a spot!